EU Pay Transparency Directive Slovakia: A Compliance Guide

 Same-sex comparators - pay claims are not limited to comparisons between male and female employees

-Uncapped compensation - including non-material damages (Nemajetková ujma)
+Full financial remediation - including non-material damages (Nemajetková ujma)

 Enforcement is led by the Labour Inspectorate (Inšpektorát práce).
 They have been granted significantly expanded powers under amendments to the Labour Inspection Act.
-Maximum fines for reporting failures reach €100,000.
+Fines for non-compliance range from €4,000 to €8,000, with a 15-day window to rectify.

 Scope and Thresholds